 He was recruited as an assistant professor to Baylor College of Medicine, Texas in 2000, and later in 2007 to the University of Colorado, Denver as an Associate Professor with appointments in Neurosurgery, Neurology and Neurosciences.

 During his tenures in Texas and Colorado, Dr. Davies focused on the development of two complementary approaches to repairing the injured adult central nervous system.
-The first was a novel stem cell based technology for making specific subtypes of beneficial astrocytes (a major CNS support cell) suitable for repairing the injured adult brain and spinal cord.
+The first was a novel stem cell-based technology for making specific subtypes of beneficial astrocytes (a major CNS support cell) suitable for repairing the injured adult brain and spinal cord.
 The second was to investigate the use of a small leucine rich proteoglycan called Decorin as a means of promoting regeneration and plasticity of neural circuits within the axon growth inhibitory environment of the injured adult CNS.
 Dr. Davies was awarded the American Spinal Injury Association prize for breakthrough in spinal cord injury research for his studies with Decorin.

 His research has been highlighted in numerous international news media articles and programs ranging from Discover Magazine to The Hindu newspaper.
-More recently his studies of stem cell-derived astrocytes were featured in a book “Physics of the Future” by Michio Kaku as a technology that will have a significant impact on human civilization over the next century.
+Notably, his studies of stem cell-derived astrocytes were featured in a book “Physics of the Future” by Michio Kaku as a technology that will have a significant impact on human civilization over the next century.